Assistant Professor; Associate Director, Institute for Global Security Law and Policy

 Visiting Assistant Professor of Law

 Ayesha Bell Hardaway is a Visiting Associate Professor of Law in the Milton A. Kramer Law Clinic Center in the Health Law Clinic.
-Prior to joining the faculty at Case Western Reserve University, Professor Hardaway was an attorney at Tucker Ellis LLP in their litigation department.
-Professor Hardaway spent the first two years of her career in the Criminal Division of the Cuyahoga County Prosecutorís office as a trial Attorney.
+Prior to joining the faculty at Case Western Reserve University, Hardaway was an attorney at Tucker Ellis LLP in their litigation department.
+Hardaway spent the first two years of her career in the Criminal Division of the Cuyahoga County Prosecutorís office as a trial Attorney.

 Judith P. Lipton